bdtmnk/Stau/NTupleMaker/test/README.md

 5 FINAL MVA HISTOS

-After implementing MVA discriminator in plots.h rerun subm_plots.sh to get again histos for A and B regions for central value and up and down systematic variation, OverlapTauFakes.C to reproduce fakes and OverlapWDD.C to check agreeement.
+After implementing MVA discriminator in plots.h rerun subm_plots.sh to get again histos for A and B regions for the central value and up and down systematic variation, OverlapTauFakes.C to reproduce fakes and OverlapWDD.C to check agreement.

 If you have all systematic in place run:
-OverlapVarsCR.C for creating root file with MVA disctiminators distribution for all bkgs, signals, systematic vatiations and data.
+OverlapVarsCR.C for creating root file with MVA discriminators distribution for all bkgs, signals, systematic variations and data.
-(OverlapVarsCRdegen.C for degenerate scenatio)
+(OverlapVarsCRdegen.C for degenerate scenario)

 wrapper:
 ./make_TemplateRootFilesVarsCR.sh